Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/01-introduction.md

 3. Scalable Data Flows: Migrating from direct Lambda uploads to pre-signed URLs to optimize performance and cost.
 4. CORS & CDN Strategies: Overcoming cross-domain challenges with CloudFront and precise header management.
 5. Event-Driven Logging & Notifications: Decoupling workflows with DynamoDB streams and SES alerts.
-Each section details the challenge I encountered, the solution I implemented, and the lesson that solidified my understanding of AWS architectures in professional settings.
+Each section details the challenge I encountered, the solution I implemented, and the lesson that solidified my understanding of AWS architectures in a professional setting.